6 Proven Tips To STOP House Sparrows From Taking Over Your Feeders

 How do you control or stop House Sparrows in your backyard?
 Please share in the comments below!

-Since House Sparrow’s are considered a nuisance species, it is legal (in the United States) to humanely kill these birds under federal law.
+Another option is to humanely euthanize them.
+Since House Sparrow’s are considered a nuisance species, it is legal (in the United States) to kill these birds under federal law.

 Euthanizing House Sparrows is a favorite technique for bluebird enthusiasts who manage a bluebird trail.
 I am told that finding a dead bluebird that was killed by a House Sparrow fuels a deep hatred for this invasive species.
 House Sparrows can be very aggressive toward bluebirds and commonly kill them while trapped in a nest box.

-Tip # 2: Eliminate or Monitor Potential Nesting Sites
+Tip # 2: Eliminate & Monitor Nesting Sites

 There is no denying the fact that House Sparrows thrive living near people and benefit from almost everything that humans provide.